The Branch Basics Smart Guide to Safe School Supplies

 Choose: Nylon is a great material for rain gear like raincoats.
 Look for rain boots made of natural rubber.

-Prepare for a Healthy, Safe, and Non-Toxic School Year
+Prepare for a Healthy & Safe School Year

-Going back to school as nontoxic as possible takes effort and can be a bit of an investment, but your child’s safety at school is worth it.
+Going back to school as healthy & safe as possible takes effort and can be a bit of an investment, but your child’s safety at school is worth it.

 This list of safe school supplies certainly doesn’t cover all the great options available to you!
 The safe school supplies listed above can serve as a frame of reference when you navigate new purchases this fall.
 I always encourage you to do your own research on products before you buy.